-The stakeholder group has turned its attention to Phase 2, which will develop comprehensive regulations for the use of reclaimed water in a variety of settings including "purple pipe" systems to deliver reclaimed water for nonpotable residential use.
+A stakeholder group is now working to develop comprehensive regulations for the use of highly treated wastewater treatment plant effluent in a variety of settings including "purple pipe" systems to deliver reclaimed water for nonpotable residential use.
 The stakeholder workgroup has reviewed similar regulations that have already been developed by other states, and is in the process of formulating new regulations.
 This has involved working with the Maryland Plumbing Board to ensure a coordinated approach.